testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#strategic, #draft`

 :white_check_mark:  **Do:** Any record that might affect the test results should be added at the begining of the test.
 Excelemation mark.
 Doing so will make the test a short and self-contained story that the occassional reader can easily trubleshoot without skimming through the entire file.
 A common mistake is to seed the entire test data globally - This leads to high-coupling and complexity.
-Understanding why test num #27 failed demands reading the 26 tests that come before, each might have  test #38 relies on?
-Also lead to obscure tests...
-A test is a standlone story with <7 statements.
-Based on our benchmarks, this adds ~1 second to the test execution time - Abolutely worth the decreased complexity.
+Understanding why test num #27 failed demands reading the 26 tests that come before, each might have mutate the global data.
+Concerned with performance?
+Based on our benchmarks, adding relevant data at the beginning of each test add ~1 second to the tests execution time - Abolutely worth the decreased complexity.
 There are 3 types of data (metadata vs context vs records model comes here)

 Ideas: Coupling, dominos, for the reader, 3 test types of data,